 - If you have a post-operative or other medical condition which may prohibit you from taking this course, please consult your physician and contact us for more information before registering.

-- Be prepared to take this course and pass both theoretical and practical testing to earn your certification to practice dry needling.
+- Participants must achieve 90% proficiency on all on-line quizzes prior to the course and 80% proficiency on comprehensive written exam after the course.
+They must also pass a practical examination on-site.
 If you do not pass either Theory or Practical test, you will be required to re-test the material, which may incur further registration fees.
 Read, study and come prepared.

 - Please review your licensing state’s scope of practice to determine its status on Dry Needling.